Randzdotlua/progressbar/README.md

 # progressbar
 prodigy rp inspired progressbar

+this is also just a edited version of the original QBCore Progressbar.

 it should be a drag and drop and should work out the box.

 its not exactly like prodigy rp's progressbar its just inspired by it..